 Five terrible things extreme cold does to the human body

-Visit our Complete Guide to Winter 2017/18 for a preview of the Winter Forecast, tips to survive it and much more.
+Visit our Complete Guide to Winter 2017/18 for tips on how to to survive it, and much more.

 Though our society has adapted to such extreme temperatures, the human body itself is NOT designed to handle conditions like that, and when we talk about dangerous cold, we mean it.